Claiming Universal Credit when you're self-employed

 Self-employed interview

-When you tell Universal Credit you’re self-employed, you will be asked to go to a self-employed interview with a work coach.
+When you tell Universal Credit you’re self-employed, you may be asked to go to a self-employed interview with a work coach.
+This is known as the gainful self-employment test.

 At this interview Universal Credit will decide if: